 Friends

-Over the years I have had a number of friends, as opposed to acquaintances.
+Over the years, I have had a number of friends, as opposed to acquaintances.
 The vast majority of them were churchgoers.
 There have been some of them with the same relationship with God that I have.
 And others with a relationship that I could only dream of having.
-Their presence, and our shared experience, are a reminder to me that God is not just a figment of my imagination.
+Their presence, and our shared experience, remind me that God is not just a figment of my imagination.
 But it is something that I share with others as well.

 Believers Throughout History